-6.15 Children Absent from Education
+7.15 Children Absent from Education

 BMS recognises that Children being absent from education for prolonged periods and/or on repeat occasions can act as a warning sign to a range of safeguarding issues including neglect, child sexual and child criminal exploitation.
-BMS takes action when children are persistently absent from school following the guidance in Working Together to improve school attendance'.
+BMS takes action when children are persistently absent from school or have unexplainable absences following the guidance in 'Working Together to improve school attendance August 2024'.
 Further details can be found in the BMS Attendance Policy.